 The consolidated balance sheet as of September 30, 2023, the consolidated statements of operations, comprehensive loss, and stockholders' equity for the three and nine months ended September 30, 2023 and 2022 and the consolidated statements of cash flows for the nine months ended September 30, 2023 and 2022, and all related disclosures contained in the accompanying notes, are unaudited.
 The consolidated balance sheet as of December 31, 2022 is derived from the audited consolidated financial statements included in the Annual Report on Form 10-K for the fiscal year ended December 31, 2022 filed with the Securities and Exchange Commission (the "SEC") on March 8, 2023.
 The consolidated financial statements are presented on the basis of accounting principles that are generally accepted in the United States ("GAAP") for interim financial information and in accordance with the rules and regulations of the SEC.
 Accordingly, they do not include all the information and footnotes required by GAAP for a complete set of financial statements.
-In the opinion of management, all adjustments, which include only normal recurring adjustments necessary to present fairly the consolidated balance sheet as of September 30, 2023, have been made.
+In the opinion of management, all adjustments, which include only normal recurring adjustments necessary to present fairly the consolidated balance sheet as of September 30, 2023, and the results of operations and, comprehensive loss for the three and nine months ended September 30, 2023, and cash flows for the nine months ended September 30, 2023, have been made.
 The interim results for the three and nine months ended September 30, 2023 are not necessarily indicative of the results to be expected for the year ending December 31, 2023 or for any other reporting period.
-The consolidated financial statements and the accompanying notes for the year ended December 31, 2022 are not necessarily indicative of the results to be expected for the year ending December 31, 2023 or for any other reporting period.
-The consolidated financial statements and the accompanying notes for the year ended December 31, 2022 that are included in the Company's Annual Report on Form 10-K filed with the SEC on March 8, 2023.
+The consolidated financial statements should be read in conjunction with the audited consolidated financial statements and the accompanying notes for the year ended December 31, 2022 that are included in the Company's Annual Report on Form 10-K filed with the SEC on March 8, 2023.